AlessioCasco/Automerge/README.md

    - Labels
    - Terraform plan output from comments

-2. **AI Analysis**: GitHub Copilot analyzes the PR context and provides a confidence score with explanation
+2. **AI Analysis**: GitHub Copilot or Claude Code (setup) analyzes the PR context and provides a confidence score with explanation

 3. **Environment Detection**: The system determines if the PR targets a development environment based on branch patterns